julian1/julian1.github.io/_posts/2016-12-24-multislope-adc.md

 A faster decompensated op-amp should help here.
 There is probably no need for a very-high input impedance type, since the signal is current buffered by the integrating op-amp.
 This makes it possible to use an op-amp with a bipolar front end.

 The op-amp also needs to have a good tempco to generate stable results.

+Also the dg444 only measures 1M ohm resistance on an off channel - when measuered with a multimeter.
+Perhaps an issue of dg444 leakage from the current that the multimeter generates for performing ohms measurement?